-The spread of invasive non-native species (INNS), pests, and diseases often worsened by climate change and human activity threatens native species and ecosystems.
-Managing invasive species through control programs and promoting biosecurity measures and supporting research into diseaseresistant species will help to mitigate threats to biodiversity.
+The spread of existing and new invasive non-native species (INNS), pests, and diseases often worsened by climate change and human activity threatens native species and ecosystems.
+Managing invasive species through control programs and promoting biosecurity measures and supporting research into disease-resistant species will help to mitigate threats to biodiversity.

-As it stands there are over 2,000 plants and animals introduced to Britain, of these several are of particular concern in Leicestershire Leicester and Rutland, such as Himalayan Balsam, Floating Pennywort, American Mink, American Signal Crayfish, Grey Squirrel and non-native deer species such as Muntjac.
+As it stands there are over 2,000 plants and animals introduced to Britain, of these several are of particular concern in Leicestershire Leicester and attention than it merits saddens me for those yet to live their lives in an ever-degrading world. ""

+Rutland, such as

+Himalayan Balsam,

+Floating Pennywort,

+American Mink,

+American Signal

+Crayfish, Grey

+Squirrel and nonnative deer species

+such as Muntjac.

-66 I am 71.
+I am 71.
 I cannot think of a more important social and political issue.
-The fact that nature gets far less attention than it merits saddens me for those yet to live their lives in an ever-degrading world.
+The fact that nature gets far less